 The focus of his work is around broad interpretations of sustainability in design education, research, and practice in relation to the design for buildings, urban housing and communities, and urban systems within the context of the contemporary and future city.
-He has completed several design studios, design research studies and projects that explore the relationship of architecture to climate change, and demands for significant reductions in energy use, carbon footprint, resource depletion, and ecological systems.
+He has completed multiple design studios, design research studies and projects that explore the relationship of architecture and urbanism to health, to climate change, and demands for significant reductions in energy use, carbon footprint, resource depletion, and ecological systems.
 He has worked and consulted extensively with industrial partners in China, Japan and in the UK- and has organized the MIT international symposiums ‘Dimensions of Sustainability’ and ‘Mass Impact: Cities and Climate Change’.

 Bachelor of Arts (Hons.
 Architecture), RIBA Part 1, University of Manchester, UK